maximistic/weatherly/README.md

 # Weatherly

-Weatherly is a modern weather forecasting app built with Next.js and styled with Tailwind CSS.
-It provides detailed weather updates using OpenWeatherMap API, supports GeoLocation-based forecasts, and allows users to save favorite locations for quick access.
+Weatherly is a Weather Forecasting tool built with Next.js and styled with Tailwind CSS.
+It provides detailed weather updates using OpenWeatherMap API, supports GeoLocation-based Forecasts, and allows users to save favorite locations for quick access.

 ## Guide